christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.markdown

 Install procedure on a AWS g2 instance, with Ubuntu 14.04.

-You can find my public AMI **ami-2d4bc75e**, tested on g2.2xlarge and t2.large instances.
+You can find my public AWS AMI **ami-2d4bc75e**, tested on g2.2xlarge and t2.large instances.

 The same AMI with OpenCV 3 : **ami-e3169890**.

+You can download my public Docker image as well :

+    docker pull christopher5106/caffe:stn

 # Install Cuda and Cudnn